samlupton/TripMaker/README.md

 # TripMaker

-### *TripMaker* is a Java program that takes a users gpx file and generates a animation of their trip.
+**TripMaker** is a Java program that generates an animation of a user's trip by utilizing their GPX file.